 2. You can Learn Chinese

-In this podcast, Jared Turner and John Pasden explore knowing Chinese.
+Jared Turner and John Pasden explore the importance of knowing Chinese in this podcast.
 You will learn everything there is to know about the Chinese language.

 This podcast offers helpful insights into learning Chinese.
-Inspiring stories, practical tips, and answers to many of the Chinese learners’ questions can be found here with regular guest appearances.
+It features inspiring stories, practical tips, answers to common questions from Chinese learners, and regular guest appearances.

-The podcast is a perfect resource for learners of all levels, from beginners to advanced learners looking for inspiration and guidance on their Chinese language journey.
+The podcast is a valuable resource for Chinese language learners of all levels, from beginners to advanced learners, seeking inspiration and guidance on their journey.

 3. ChillChat (beginner to advanced)